varshitha5656/AI-Bootcamp/Readme.md

 For security, do not upload your actual API key to GitHub.

 Replace it with your own key when running the project

+**Project 3**
+Currency Converter using Frankfurter API

+A beginner-friendly Python project that converts an amount from one currency to another using real exchange-rate data from the Frankfurter API.

+**Features**
+Convert between currencies
+Fetch current exchange rates through an API
+Accept amount and currency codes from the user
+Handle invalid currency requests
+Display the converted amount

+**Technologies**
+Python
+Requests
+Frankfurter API
+JSON
+Google Colab

+**What I learned**
+Making API requests
+Working with dynamic API URLs
+Reading JSON responses
+Extracting values from dictionaries
+Using user input with APIs
+Performing calculations using API data
+Handling API errors